-^{11.} The internationalization of the yen signifies the expanded use of the yen not only in conducting trade but also in capital transactions and as a denomination of foreign reserves.
-For example, the Ministry of Finance (1999) defined yen internationalization as "increasing the percentage of Japan's cross-border transactions and transactions conducted overseas denominated in yen as well as raising the fraction of nonresidents' asset portfolios denominated in yen, pointing specifically to raising the yen's profile in the international currency regime and increasing the weight of business transactions, capital transactions, and foreign currency reserves held in yen."
+11 The internationalization of the yen signifies the expanded use of the yen not only in conducting trade but also in capital transactions and as a denomination of foreign reserves.
+For example, the Ministry of Finance (1999) defined yen internationalization as "increasing the percentage of Japan's cross-border transactions and transactions conducted overseas denominated in yen as well as raising the fraction of nonresidents' asset portfolios denominated in yen, pointing specifically to raising the yen's profile in the international currency regime and increasing the weight of business transactions, capital transactions and foreign currency reserves held in yen."

-^{12.} See Section III for further discussion regarding this point.
+12 See Section III for further discussion regarding this point.

-^{13.} Literature on this topic includes Ogawa and Ito (2000).
+13 Literature on this topic includes Ogawa and Ito (2000).

-^{14.} See Kawai (2002) and McKinnon and Schnabl (2002).
+14 See Kawai (2002) and McKinnon and Schnabl (2002).

-States (where the dollar is a third country's currency).
-Then, we examine the possibility for the third country's currency to be chosen as an invoice currency using the expected profit maximization framework that allows for use of a third country's currency in addition to PCP or LCP, rather than traditional research on vehicle currency.
+trade transactions are invoiced in US dollars, even in trade not involving the US (where the dollar is a third country's currency).
+Then, we examine the possibility for the third country's currency to be chosen as an invoice currency using the expected profits maximization framework that allows for use of a third country's currency in addition to PCP or LCP, rather than traditional research on vehicle currency.
 In Section III, we start by looking at the use of the yen as an invoice currency.
 We then assess this current use and forecast future use by examining the extent to which the actual invoicing decision in Japan and other industrialized countries can be explained by the conditions found in the theoretical research discussed in Section II.
-In Section IV, we take advantage of new open-economy macroeconomics to examine the desirability of a currency-basket regime in East Asia from the perspective of the use of the yen as an invoice currency.
+In Section IV, we take advantage of new open-economy macroeconomics to examine the desirability of a currency-basket regime in East Asian from the perspective of the use of the yen as an invoice currency.
 In Section V, we consider the effect of an increase in the use of the yen as an invoice currency on economic policy, and then close by presenting our conclusions.

-In Appendices 1 and 2, we explain our methodology for deriving the equations for choosing between PCP and LCP examined in Section II, and also provide a more detailed explanation of the conditions governing the invoicing decision when a third-country currency is available.
-In Appendix 3, we explain the methodology for estimating the price elasticity for each product category of Japan's exports to East Asia (excluding China) and the estimated result, which was used in the empirical analysis of Section III.
-In Appendix 4, we introduce prior research analyzing the impact on the international transmission of monetary policy in the hypothetical case of growth in the yen's use as an invoice currency.
+In Appendices A and B, we explain our methodology for deriving the equations for choosing between PCP and LCP examined in Section II, and also provide a more detailed explanation of the conditions governing the invoicing decision when a thirdcountry currency is available.
+In Appendix C, we explain the methodology for estimating the price elasticity for each product category of Japan's exports to East Asia (excluding China) and the estimated result, which was used in the empirical analysis of Section III.
+In Appendix D, we introduce prior research analyzing the impact on the international transmission of monetary policy in the hypothetical case of growth in the yen's use as an invoice currency.

-Our paper introduces a theory on the choice of an invoice currency for exports and uses that theory to examine the use of the yen as an invoice currency for export transactions.
+Our paper introduces theory on the choice of an invoice currency for exports and uses that theory to examine the use of the yen as an invoice currency for export transactions.
 The yen is used as an invoice currency considerably less for imports than for exports, and the use of the yen for pricing Japan's imports is outside the scope of this paper.